George Russell confirmed as Lewis Hamilton’s Mercedes team-mate from 2022

 Englishman Russell, 23, earns the move to the Silver Arrows after three impressive campaigns with Williams

-Russell and Hamilton will form a tantalising all-British line-up at Formula One’s all-conquering team.
+Russell and Hamilton, 37, next year, will form a tantalising all-British line-up at Formula One’s all-conquering team.

 Commenting on his blockbuster transfer, Russell, who has agreed a long-term deal with Mercedes, said: “It’s a special day for me personally and professionally.